BLE – Bluetooth® Low Energy

 Which applications use BLE?

-Bluetooth® Low Energy can be used in all areas that require near-field data exchange.
+Bluetooth® Low Energy can be used in all applications that require nearby area data exchange.
 For example, keyring finders are typical and well-known BLE beacons.
-They can be put to very effective use in these scenarios since BLE covers a distance of several meters.
-Similar to RFID badges, BLE can also be used for identification and credential management, where hybrid readers are employed that can read both RFID transponders and active BLE beacons.
-For opening controlled-access emergency room doors requiring coverage for a distance of several meters, for instance.
+BLE is very effective for these types of scenarios since it covers a distance of several meters.
+Similar to RFID badges, BLE can also be used for identification and credential management.
+In these cases, hybrid readers are employed that can read both RFID transponders and active BLE beacons.
+For opening controlled-access emergency room doors requiring coverage for a distance of several meters.
 BLE is also suited for secure authentication at short distances, such as for smartphone identification.